data-literacy-alliance/dalia-curation/README.md

    2. add a new file following this tutorial https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository

+This repository is set up to use continuous integration (CI) to run a validation on all CSV files on commits and pull requests, so you will get immediate feedback on any errors.

 ## Exports

 The DALIA Knowledge Graph (DALIA-KG) encoded in the DIF v1.3 can be downloaded